halilirmak/expense-approval/README.md

 ### Domain Layer

 Domain layer contains core business logic and business rules.
 This layer is independent of the external systems.

+## Why Both?
+NestJS & Express Coexistence Explained

+I implemented both a NestJS application and a Express application to demonstrate and validate the separation of the interface layer from the core application logic.
+While both implementations expose the same functionality, this dual setup serves as a clear illustration of how the application’s core services and use cases are decoupled from any specific web framework.

+This approach highlights:

+- Interface abstraction: It allows us to swap or layer different interfaces (NestJS, Express, or others) without affecting the domain logic.

+- Framework-agnostic architecture: Our core logic (services, use cases, and repositories) remains clean and free from framework-specific decorators or dependencies.

 ## Solution